nickhobbs94/joplin-plugin-advanced-tags/README.md

 Write rules to update your tags/notes within your Joplin notebooks.
 Warning: this plugin is experimental.
 Use at your own risk.

 Rules are writen as notes anywhere in your Joplin instance.
 You just have to tag them with a specific tag so that they can be found and applied.
-All notes must be valid JSON to work.
+All rules must be valid JSON to work.

 Below are some of the things you can do with this plugin.